 $746,045,700

-Helmed by Bryan Singer, 'X-Men: Days of Future Past' tells the story of how the X-Men send Wolverine to the past in a frantic effort to rewrite history and impede an event that results in ruin for both humans and mutants.
+Directed by Bryan Singer, 'X-Men: Days of Future Past' follows the X-Men as they send Wolverine back in time on a desperate mission to alter history and prevent a catastrophic event that threatens both humanity and mutants.

 MysterySci-FiThriller